htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``PER_JOB_HISTORY_DIR`` :index:`PER_JOB_HISTORY_DIR`
-    If set to a directory writable by the HTCondor user, when a job leaves the *condor_schedd*\ ’s queue, a copy of the job’s ClassAd will be written in that directory.
-The files are named ``history``, with the job’s cluster and process number appended.
+    If set to a directory writable by the HTCondor user, when a job leaves the *condor_schedd*\ 's queue, a copy of the job's ClassAd will be written in that directory.
+The files are named ``history``, with the job's cluster and process number appended.
 For example, job 35.2 will result in a file named ``history.35.2``.
 HTCondor does not rotate or delete the files, so without an external entity to clean the directory, it can grow very large.
 This option defaults to being